yutaro1204/ecs-autoscaling-demo/README.md

 ## Create ECS Cluster, TaskDefinition, and Service with AutoScaling EC2 containers

-`ECRRepositoryArn`, the output of sampleECRRepository, is needed to be set ContainerDefinitions.ContainerDefinitions.Image in microservices.yaml like below.
+`ECRRepositoryArn`, the output of sampleECRRepository, is needed to be set as ContainerDefinitions.ContainerDefinitions.Image in microservices.yaml like below.
 ```yaml
 ECSTaskDefinition:
   Type: AWS::ECS::TaskDefinition